DefinitelyMaybe/d3_4_deno/README.md

 }
 ```

-The repo is made by running the `main.ts` script and tested via running `deno run -c ./tsconfig.json [d3/mod.js or src/mod.js]`
+The repo is made by running the `main.ts` script and tested via running:

+`deno run -c ./tsconfig.json [d3/mod.js or src/mod.js]`

 You're welcome to create an issue or PR should the need arise :)